MaurizioTonelli/calculator/readme.md

 3. Add operator functions
 4. Add triggers to buttons
 5. Add function to calculate the result and output to DOM

+After the project:

+I used concepts from chapter 6 of the book "Programming Principles and Practices Using C++" by Bjarne Stroustrup to complete this calculator.
+Parsing concepts became very important for this project when I tried to follow PEMDAS hierarchy rules.
+A grammar was used to define:

+Number:
+    -Floating point decimal

+Primary:
+    -"("Expression")"
+    -Number

+Term:
+    -Term * Primary
+    -Term / Primary

+Expression:
+    -Expression + Term
+    -Expression - Term